MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/New-SmbShare.md

 ```

 ### -Path

 Specifies the path of the location of the folder to share.
 The path must be fully qualified.
-Relative paths or paths that contain wildcard characters are not permitted.
+Relative paths or paths that contain wildcard characters aren't permitted.

 ```yaml
 Type: String